matthieuboisgontier/Mechanisms_Apathy_PhysicalActivity/README.md

 The dataset used by the R script is provided in "2024-05-12_data-apathy.2.csv.zip".

 ## Video
-The video Approach-avoidance_task.mp4 illustrates the approach-avoidance task
+The Approach-avoidance_task.mp4 file is a video that illustrates the approach-avoidance task.